joehink/slideoscope/README.md

 # Slideoscope

-Slideoscope is a lightweight and minimalist slideshow plugin built with vanilla JavaScript and CSS.
+Slideoscope is a lightweight slideshow plugin built with vanilla JavaScript and CSS.

 ### CDN
 Include these two tags in the head of your HTML page.